President William McKinley High School: McKinley Athletic Complex

 In September 2008, it was announced that McKinley was planning to upgrade its aging athletic facilities.
 Expected to cost more than $121 million, the upgrade has 14 elements including a 1,200 stall parking lot, construction of a second gym, renovation of the current gym, construction of a girls softball stadium, construction of a baseball stadium, construction of a 50-meter swimming pool, and construction of a 10,000 seat football stadium.
+In December 2024, the school broke ground on the Athletic Complex.

 In 2011, ground was broken on the softball stadium.
-When completed, the softball stadium will be designated as the OIA softball championship field.
+When completed, the softball stadium would be designated as the OIA softball championship field; The stadium was completed in 2015.